TokisanGames/Terrain3D/doc/docs/troubleshooting.md

 ## Usage

+### Collision offset, or it's showing lower LODs near the camera

+If you've done weird things with your camera like using multiple, or viewports, you need to tell Terrain3D which camera you want to use with `Terrain3D.set_camera()`.

 ### Camera flickering

 When another mesh intersects with Terrain3D far away from the camera, such as in the case of water on a beach, the two meshes can flicker as the renderer can't decide which mesh should be displayed in front.
 This is also called Z-fighting.
 You can greatly reduce it by increasing `Camera3D.near` to 0.25.
 You can also set it for the editor camera in the main viewport by adjusting `View/Settings/View Z-Near`.